andysign/for-crowdemotion/README.md

       ]
   }, "..": ".." }
 ```
 Note that the filter attribute that contains data about gender demography is 11 where the first option is male and the second one is female.
+More details can be found using the following curl: <br>
+`curl -H "Authorization: Basic YWRtaW46cGFzc3dvcmQ" localhost:3000/get-all-attributes` or <br>
+`curl -H "Authorization: Basic YWRtaW46cGFzc3dvcmQ" localhost:3000/get-all-attributes/CA/fr`

 4. **A user should be able to select the number of respondents in the panel**: <br>
 In order to change the number of respondents in the panel, with the assumption that you are trying to change *project001* and there in that project you are trying to change *lineItem001* then you can do something like: <br>